-We first examine the temperature differences between using peak temperature minimization as the objective in the MILP formulation and using energy or peak power minimization.
+We first examine the temperature differences between optimizing peak temperature and optimizing energy or peak power.
 The solutions from the MILP solver are shown in Figure 3.
 The x-axis shows the different benchmarks and floorplans.
-The y-axis shows the resultant peak temperatures.
+The y-axis shows the resulting peak temperatures.
 Some results are unavailable due to the MILP solver running out of memory before finding a solution.
-Our approach reduces peak temperatures by up to 24.66 °C, and 9.19 °C on average, when compared to the method that minimizes energy.
+Our approach reduces peak temperatures by 9.19 °C on average, and up to 24.66 °C, when compared to the method that minimizes energy.
 Most of the improvement results from considering the effects of temporal thermal variations.